 When you first start wearing dentures, you should eat soft foods cut into small pieces and chew slowly, using both sides of your mouth.

-If your dentures fit properly, you shouldn’t necessarily need to use denture fixative (adhesive).
+If your dentures fit properly, you shouldn’t need to use denture fixative (adhesive).

-But if your jawbone has shrunk significantly, adhesive may be the only way to help retain your dentures.
+But if your jawbone has shrunk significantly, adhesive may be the only way to help keep your dentures in place.

 At first, some people feel more confident if they use denture adhesives.
-Follow the manufacturer’s instructions and avoid using excessive amounts.
+Follow the manufacturer’s instructions and don’t use more than the recommended amount.

-Adhesive can be removed from the denture by brushing with soap and water.
+Adhesive can be removed from your denture by brushing with soap and water.

-Remnants of adhesive left in the mouth may need to be removed with some damp kitchen roll or a clean damp flannel.
+You might need to remove remnants of adhesive left in your mouth – use some damp kitchen roll or a clean damp flannel.

 Are dentures right for you?

-If you are looking for the best solution for replacing missing teeth, then conventional dentures may be the right choice for you.
+If you’re looking for the best solution for replacing missing teeth, then conventional dentures may be the right choice for you.
 To talk through your options or to book an appointment with a private dentist, contact the Smile Chic private dental clinic in Hale, Altrincham.Book online now